 That being said, some students are genuinely ready to start visiting early and have the maturity to make sense of what they see.
 Furthermore, a few strategic visits to enticing campuses can do wonders for getting freshmen and sophomores excited, giving them the motivation to keep their grades up.
 Ultimately, parents know their own children best and can decide the ideal time to start campus visits.

 First half of junior year

-Junior year is a great time to start visiting campuses, and the first half of the year is best for “whetting the appetite.”
-During this time, most students are just beginning to figure out what sort of college they like, and seeing colleges in person will be tremendously helpful for refining their preferences.
+Junior year is a great time to start visiting campuses.
+The first half of the year is best for “whetting the appetite.”
+During this time, most students are just beginning to figure out what matters to them, and seeing colleges in person will be tremendously helpful for refining their preferences.
 I recommend planning ahead to use Thanksgiving, Winter Break and any 3-day weekends to check out colleges that are already on your radar, or those that are most convenient.
 Local colleges can easily be visited on weekends; use the longer breaks to visit groups of colleges further away from home.
 And if you’re taking a family trip for other reasons, try to combine it with a visit to any nearby colleges.
 Aim to visit between 3 and 6 colleges during this time.

 Second half of junior year and summer before senior year

 This is when the college search gets more serious, so you’ll want to visit any schools the student is seriously considering.
 Spring Break is an ideal time to visit multiple schools, and the summer should be utilized as much as possible.
 If you have to travel out of the area for a school, try to visit others nearby while you are there.
 At this point, it’s especially important to make your visits more focused in order to make the best use of the time.
 I recommend trying to visit another 3-6 colleges before you start your senior year.